uva-hydroinformatics/HydroSolarEnergyHarvestingforWaterMonitoring/README.md

-# Self-Powered Systems Simulator (selfpoweredsys)

-The selfpoweredsys library was developed to simulate self-powered sensors operating under a fluctuating energy source.

-Features and capabilities:
- - Functions to automatically download streamflow velocity data from the usgs NWIS database and evaluate missing samples.
- - To simulate energy generation from minituarized hydro turbine models and streamflow data.
- - To simulate energy storage and consumption by a sensor station.
- - To evaluate the operation of the self-powered monitoring station given energy consumption, storage and generation.

-Modules:
- - Energy Harvesting Evironment (environment)
- - Energy Storage (estorage)
- - Energy Harvester (harvester)
- - Energy Consumption (load)
- - Simulation Main Scripts (simtools)

-# paper_sims_Maghami_etal
+# Paper_sims_Maghami_etal

-This folder contains the developed codes to utilize the selfpoweredsys library for the study "Exploring the Complementary Relationship between Solar and Hydro Energy Harvesting for Self-Powered Water Monitoring in Low-Light Conditions".
+This folder contains the developed codes to perform simulations for the study "Exploring the Complementary Relationship between Solar and Hydro Energy Harvesting for Self-Powered Water Monitoring in Low-Light Conditions".

 The developed codes for this study:

-- Simulate the energy generation from a minituarized hydro turbine model and streamflow data using the selfpoweredsys libray.
+- Simulate the energy generation from a minituarized hydro turbine model and streamflow data using the model.
 - Simulate the energy generation from solar source using the PVLib library developed by Sandia National Laboratory (https://pvlib-python.readthedocs.io/en/stable).
-- Simulate energy storage and consumption by a sensor station using the selfpoweredsys libray.
+- Simulate energy storage and consumption by a sensor station using energy store and consumption model introdued by Buchli et al. (2014).
-- Evaluate the operation of the self-powered monitoring station given energy consumption, storage and generation using the selfpoweredsys libray.
+- Evaluate the operation of the self-powered monitoring station given energy consumption, storage and generation.

 The data availability: